 Turning a corner on the stairs, they found hundreds of Worthy Assemblymen strutting about like peacocks.
 Multiple conversations carried on at a low pitch.
 At last, our Unworthy Assembly, come to smile through their teeth and suckle us like ticks.
 She scanned the crowded courtyard for familiar faces.

 The most prominent was Gram Sothos, the pink-handed Lord of Saxhold, almost a foot taller than most other noblemen, resplendent in his crimson doublet and gray cape.
-Around the lion gathered his pride: big-chinned Petor Ellsby of Swanshire, stalwart Jon Redoak of Ironwood, and Lord Gut himself.
+Around the lion gathered his pride: Petor Ellsby, of Swanshire; the slinker Jon Redoak, of Fordham; and Lord Gut himself.
 Light-haired and lanky, Sam Gramlore, Lord of Eddenwood, loitered nearby, an outcast by birth thanks to his grandfather.
-The High Bishop Peshar Grathos hovered close by.
+The High Bishop Peshar Grathos was never far from Sothos.
 A layer of vassals and zealots cushioned the space between this ring of powerful men and other Assemblymen: lesser lords, bishops, and the like, all seeking favors from Sothos or Grathos, or both.

 On the outermost edges gathered the Free Believers, their rivals, a gray sea in their robes.
-Power here emanated from the dashing Tomas Fawkes, Lord of Westerliche, and Jacob Manse, a striking contrast to Peshar Grathos in his humble gray robes.
+Power here emanated from the dashing Tomas Fawkes, Lord of Westerliche, and Jacob Sulley, a striking contrast to Peshar Grathos in his humble gray robes.
 About Westerliche milled his sworn vassals, the slender-built Orrenn Silverspear of Copper Grove, extravagantly dressed Venn Lamporean of Ethelwood, and grave-looking Shannen Fowl of Wesswood.